Updated: Sep 9

 which new seedlings will sprout when the right conditions prevail.
 An autumn bulb contains a

-special secret that will reveal itself at springtime.
+special secret that will reveal itself in springtime.
 In the animal kingdom, a caterpillar creates a

 chrysalis in which it lives in darkness to emerge transformed as a butterfly.